 Part 1.
-Personal Information Renewal New Member (Please Print) Name City AddressE Telephone Part 2.
-Membership Dues, July 1 thro ough June 30. begins each year in April for the following year.
-Dues are \$40 per year. aulcod on ou bofore June 20 to be included in the B. Dues must be received or postmo yearbook. arked on or before June 30 To be included in the C. New members joining after Febro membership dues for membership t D. Special Needs - may deduct \$15 from the yearly D. special Needs If you have special needs and wou Membership Chair listed on this forn - \$40 Yearly membership \$55 Household membership (2 c \$30 Student or hardship membe Tax Deductible Donation to: the same house).
-Hazel Pattison Grant Fur ndMarjorie Terri Standley Inspiration Total Enclosed Chec ck # OWG is a tax exempt entity under 501C(3) of the IRS Code.
-A All donations are tax-deductible.
+Personal Information Renewal New Member ( Please Print ) Name Address ZipEm Telephone nail Cell Phone Part 2.
+Membership Dues, July 1 throu ugh June 30.
+A. Our membership renewal period b per year. pegins each year in April fo or the following year.
+Dues are \$40 Dues must be received or postmar /earbook. ked on or before June 30 to be included in the C. New members joining after Februa membership dues for membership th D. Special Needs - ay deduct \$15 from the yearly f you have special needs and would Membership Chair listed on this form • • \$40 Yearly membership \$55 Household membership (2 or \$30 Student or hardship member Tax Deductible Donation to: ne same house).
+Hazel Pattison Grant Fund General Fund - Total Enclosed Check # OWG is a tax exempt entity under 5 01C(3) of the IRS Code.
+All donations are tax-deductible.
 Part 3.
-Member Photographs, Addre ess and Contact Informatio on Confidentiality A. Photographs Photographs may be taken during guild events.
-Please choos se one of the following: I agree that photos of me take n during guild sponsored e events may be used by the guild.
-I do not want my photo taken o • d agree to wear a specially marked
+Member Photographs, Addres s and Contact Information Confidentiality A. Photographs Photographs may be taken during g uild events.
+Please choose one of the following: l agree that photos of me taken during guild sponsored ev ents may be used by the guild.
+I do not want my photo taken or name tag at all guild functions to let agree to wear a specially marked not wish my photograph taken.